jrcooper91/PyTorch_CNN/Pet_Classifier/README.md

  # Image Classification with PyTorch

 Project code for Image Classification with PyTorch done on my pets (Apollo the bearded dragon, Gil the leopard gecko, various cats, and Octavius the chameleon.
+Results are at the bottom.

 ## Prerequisites